 This programming step deletes ALL four-digit entry codes that have been programmed into the system.

 CAUTION: This programming CANNOT be UNDONE!

-- 1. Press and enter your four-digit MASTER CODE ? ? (beep). - 2.
-Press (beep).
+- 1. Press O O and enter your four-digit MASTER CODE ? ? ? (beep) - 2.
+Press 9 9 9 9 then press (beep).

 This programming sequence will automatically end itself by a long (beeeeeep).